 Fellow in the Social Sciences

-Dr. Vahagn Asatyran serves as the Fellow in the Social Sciences.
+Dr. Vahagn Asatyran serves as the Wolters fellow in the social sciences at Redeemer University.
 Dr. Asatryan is a passionate educator, entrepreneur, and researcher.
-He attained his Ph.D. in marketing and MBA in Marketing / Finance from Iowa State University.
-Vahagn previously taught in the United States and headed a Business Centre where he, together with his students, consulted entrepreneurs on marketing strategies and business plan implementations.
-His diverse industry experiences in the banking and hospitality industries bring wealth of knowledge to our students.
-Dr. Asatryan has led organizations in North America (some listed on the TSX), Asia, and Europe to achieve success in customer experience excellence, positive organizational culture, and brand awareness.
+He obtained his PhD in marketing and MBA in marketing/finance from Iowa State University.
 His research and consulting interests include consumer behaviour and decision making, as well as development of virtuous corporate culture and psychological ownership, which at times end up as Ivey business case publications.
-He fluently speaks and conducts business in three languages.
-Professor Asatryan is also passionate about application of Christian business principles and virtue ethics in emerging economies, especially those of the Former Soviet Union.
-He enjoys engaging students in real-life class projects and research.
-Vahagn’s passion in recent years has been the development of the creative and entrepreneurial talents of his students.
-Dr. Asatryan’s current scholarship focuses on the application of common grace and the Reformed philosophy of Herman Dooyeweerd in marketing practice and research.
+Dr. Asatryan is also passionate about application of Christian business principles and virtue ethics in emerging economies, especially those of the Former Soviet Union.
+His passion in recent years has been to develop the creative and entrepreneurial talents of his students.
+His current scholarship focuses on the application of common grace and the Reformed philosophy of Herman Dooyeweerd in marketing practice and research.